dylan-lang/melange/documentation/source/struct-union-clauses.rst

-Valid options for container clauses include: ``import:``, ``prefix:``, ``exclude:``, ``rename:``, ``seal-functions:``, ``read-only:``, ``equate:``, and ``map:``.
+Valid options for container clauses include: ``import:``, ``prefix:``, ``exclude:``, ``rename:``, ``seal-functions:``, ``inline-functions:``, ``read-only:``, ``equate:``, and ``map:``.
 These options act like the equivalent options which may be specified in a file clause, but they apply to the slots of a single "class" rather than to globally defined objects.
 Options specified within a container clause override any global defaults that might have been specified in the ``#include`` clause.
 Container clauses also permit the ``superclasses:`` option described in